lynn0702/Torchlite/torchlite.md

 Tallfolk known for their hulking bodies, dense muscles, skin in shades of grey or green, and intimidating horns or tusks, ogres boast a reputation as powerful comrades and terrifying foes.
 Ancient myth speaks of deities dividing the new-made world into territories for their favored peoples, leaving ogres with only the inhospitable hinterlands.
 According to some ogre storytellers, their ancestors accepted this as a challenge, defiantly thriving in shallow caverns, rocky chasms, and sunless swamps.
 Perhaps owing to these harsh homelands, ogre cultures tend to prize hunting skill, martial prowess, honorable conduct, and strong familial bonds.

-The most populous ogre communities are those of the orks, whose war hordes can annihilate invading armies in a single battle and cripple even the most powerful kingdoms with lightning raids.
-Half-giants are gray-skinned mountain folk who pursue athletic competitions and other tests of skill with even more intensity than other ogres.
-Curling horns, furry hide, and pronounced snouts give minotaurs a distinctly bovine appearance.
-An islander and maritime people, minotaurs feature prominently in pirate stories.
-Gray ogres tend to be both the largest and the most reclusive of ogrekind, favoring deep backwoods and caves to shun polite society.
+The most populous ogre communities are those of the *orks*, whose war hordes can annihilate invading armies in a single battle and cripple even the most powerful kingdoms with lightning raids. *Half-giants* are gray-skinned mountain folk who pursue athletic competitions and other tests of skill with even more intensity than other ogres.
+Curling horns, furry hide, and pronounced snouts give *minotaurs* a distinctly bovine appearance.
+An islander and maritime people, minotaurs feature prominently in pirate stories. *Gray ogres* tend to be both the largest and the most reclusive of ogrekind, favoring deep backwoods and caves to shun polite society.

 ##### Ogre Quick Attributes